milesstanfield/codeclimate-standard/config/contents/style/module_function.md

       # ...
     end

+The option `forbidden` prohibits the usage of both styles.

+### Example: EnforcedStyle: forbidden
+    # bad
+    module Test
+      module_function
+      # ...
+    end

+    # bad
+    module Test
+      extend self
+      # ...
+    end

+    # bad
+    module Test
+      extend self
+      # ...
+      private
+      # ...
+    end

-These offenses are not auto-corrected since there are different implications to each approach.
+These offenses are not safe to auto-correct since there are different implications to each approach.